akash-network/node/ethereum/_docs/design.md

 #### Go App

 * Operator: Master contract maintainer
-* Algorithm
+* Mathcing Algorithm

-  ** Gets internal transactons from the Master contract ** Creates records for addresses of all deploy Client and Provider transactions ** Creates records for the state of all found Client and Provider contracts ** Iterates through unmatched Provder contracts searching for a matching Client contract ** Order matching precedence is closest match then time ** Calls a matching function on the Master contract for the matched contracts ** Waits for a new Ethereum block and repeates this process
+  * Gets internal transactons from the Master contract
+  * Creates records for addresses of all deploy Client and Provider transactions
+  * Creates records for the state of all found Client and Provider contracts
+  * Iterates through unmatched Provder contracts searching for a matching Client contract
+  * Order matching precedence is closest match then time
+  * Calls a matching function on the Master contract for the matched contracts

+  * Waits for a new Ethereum block and repeates this process

+* Billing Algorith

+  * For matched Providers, call the withdrawal() method periodically.

 #### Seeding server